phoenixframework/phoenix/README.md

 ```

 To build Phoenix from source:

 ```bash
 $ mix deps.get
 $ mix compile
 ```

-To build the Phoenix installer from source
+To build the Phoenix installer from source:

 ```bash
 $ mix deps.get
 $ mix compile